What is Flying Doctor Day?

 In its inaugural year, the Aerial Medical Service (which changed its name to the Royal Flying Doctor Service) flew 50 flights to 26 destinations and treated 225 patients.

-Last year, in the midst of a global pandemic the Flying Doctor in WA recorded the busiest year in our long history.
-As demand continues to grow our team of 400 Pilots, Doctors, Flight Nurses, Engineers, and support crew work tirelessly every day of the year to provide 24-hour emergency retrieval service and primary health care to remote communities.
+As demand continues to grow our team of Pilots, Doctors, Flight Nurses, Engineers and Support Crew work tirelessly every day of the year to provide 24-hour emergency retrieval service and primary health care to remote communities.